fleetdm/fleet/articles/enforce-os-updates.md

 ### iOS and iPadOS

-When a minimum version is enforced, end users will see a notification in their Notification Center after the deadline.
+End users will see a notification in their Notification Center after the deadline when a minimum version is enforced.
 They can’t use their iPhone or iPad until the OS update is installed.

 ### iOS and iPadOS (version 17.0 and above)